1944 Auckland Rugby League season: Representative team

 At the May 17 board of control meeting the appointments were made for the three Auckland selectors for the representative season.
-They were R. Doble, Jim Clark, and Jack Kirwan.
+They were Robert Doble, Jim Clark, and Jack Kirwan.
 It was originally intended to play a match against South Auckland (Waikato) in early June however advice was received from Huntly that the government had asked the miners to work on Monday, June 5 which was King's Birthday, and it "was considered the match should be postponed until a later date".
 Auckland received requests for matches at Carlaw Park by South Auckland, West Coast, and Wellington.
 However Auckland had difficulty in scheduling the matches due to war time travel restrictions with permission needing to be obtained from the government.
 In late June the league received advice that railway travel permits were not going to be granted for the West Coast team.
 The West Coast union decided to apply for permission again at a later date.

 Jim Clark was appointed the manager of the side prior to their first match with South Auckland.

 Obituaries

 Donald McFarlane McKenzie

 On 24 February it was reported that Sergeant Donald McFarlane McKenzie "has now been reported lost at sea".
-McKenzie had been on an enemy ship (Nino Bixio) in the Mediterranean when it was torpedoed on August 17, 1942 while it was transporting prisoners to Italy from North Africa.
+McKenzie had been on an enemy ship (Nino Bixio) in the Mediterranean when it was torpedoed on August 17, 1942, while it was transporting prisoners to Italy from North Africa.
 He had entered the army in October 1940 and departed New Zealand in September 1941 as part of an early reinforcement draft, seeing service in the desert campaigns.
 McKenzie has been educated at Te Puke High School before later moving to Auckland where he played for the Newton Rangers first grade side.
 From 1938 to 1940 McKenzie scored 9 tries and kicked 2 conversions and 2 drop goals in first grade matches.
 He was aged 26 at the time of his death and survived by his wife Elsie Edith McKenzie, and his parents James and Mary McKenzie.
 McKenzie is memorialised at the Alamein Memorial in the El Alamein War Cemetery in Egypt, on the Roll of Honour at Greyfriars Presbyterian Church on Mt Eden Road, Auckland, and at the Auckland War Memorial Museum, WW2 Hall of Memories.